Generic Data Library

 What is a LIB file?

-Library of information used by a specific program; often contains functions and constants referenced by a program; may also contain actual objects, such as text clippings, images, or other media; typically referenced by applications and should not be opened manually.
+A LIB file contains a library of information used by a specific program.
+It may store a variety of information, which may include functions and constants referenced by a program or actual objects, such as text clippings, images, or other media.
+LIB files are typically referenced by applications and should not be opened manually.